thecdrz/DeadLink/chart_examples.md

 # 📊 Chart Visualization Examples & Dynamic Narrative Samples

+> **Note**: The Activity Chart visualization has been removed from the `7d!trends` command in favor of enhanced analytics and insights.
+The narrative examples below remain relevant for the `7d!activity` command.

 ## Current Implementation (Enhanced Unicode Bar Chart)
 ```
 📈 Recent Activity (2 hours)